 Moundbuilders of Ancient America: A Legacy Reclaimed, is a fascinating historical resource, as I share the untold story of our Red Stick Creek Ancestors, Clan Mother, Starlina Hadjo and her son, Talmuchees Hadjo, a Talisi War Chief and Prophet, who was a Traditionalist, leading his people through many Indian Wars, including the Creek Civil War and 1814 Battle of Tahopeka (Horseshoe Bend), Alabama.
 That battle was the beginning of Creek Land Cessesion and Trails of Tears for Red Stick Creek, with the loss of 23,000,000 acres after the Treaty of Fort Jackson.
 These and many more unknown stories are revealed, including information on Pre-Clovis Archeological Sites, Mississippian Moundbuilders, Old Settlers in Tahlequah, Indian and Freedmen Rolls, the 3 Seminole Wars and NAGPRA, the Native American Graves Protection and Repatriation Act.
 In addition, I share information on the latest DNA Technology and Genealogical Tools one can use to trace their Indigenous Heritage.
 Lastly, I describe the impact of what’s now known as the Mississippian Shatter Zone, which ultimately led to the dismantling of the Southeastern Ceremonial Complexes, due to the negative impact of Colonial Settlements.

 I’m a Recording Artist, Filmmaker and Fabric Artist, weaving words, images and handmade crafts into works of art.
-My creations, ‘Sufia’s Woven Treasures’ are fabric woven baskets, pot-holders and coasters made out of quilting scraps in the tradition of Charleston Area, Gullah-Geechee Sweetgrass Basket Makers.
-Go to Pinterest for more details on ‘Sufia’s Woven Treasures’ or to request a brochure with price list email: [email protected]
+My creations, ‘Sufia’s Woven Treasures’ are fabric woven baskets, pot-holders and coasters made out of quilting scraps in the tradition of our Ancient Miwok and Gullah-Geechee Ancestors, Sweetgrass Basketmaking Heritage in the Charleston Area.
+Find ‘Sufia’s Woven Treasures’ on Pinterest/Etsy.
+For details or to request a brochure with price list: [email protected]

 Certified Yoga Instructor